radio4000/supabase/docs/backup.md

 psql \
   --single-transaction \
   --variable ON_ERROR_STOP=1 \
+  --file backups/backup_TIMESTAMP_roles.sql \
   --file backups/backup_TIMESTAMP_schema.sql \
   --command 'SET session_replication_role = replica' \
   --file backups/backup_TIMESTAMP_data.sql \
   --dbname "CONNECTION_STRING"
 ```

+Note: If you created custom roles with passwords, you'll need to manually set their passwords in the new project.

 Note: If you get permission errors about `supabase_admin`, comment out those lines in the schema file.